milomedia/tilix/prepub/blockchain-mark-bunting.md

 > {{ page.teaser }} [Mark is a fund raiser, mentor & advisor to growth businesses.](https://www.linkedin.com/in/markcbunting/) He will be attending the NovAzure and Tilix Smart Energy Masterclass (19 July 2018, IdeaLondon).
 [Buy tickets online at Eventbrite](https://blockchain-energy.eventbrite.co.uk) £200 + fees & VAT.

-I am an advisor and investor to several technology firms.
-Therefore I like to keep a close eye on emerging trends.
+As an advisor and investor to several technology firms, I like to keep a close eye on emerging trends.
 I am acutely aware of the ongoing transformation in energy.
 In this category, I am actively involved with Logicor, ..... etc.

 In this guest post, I share my observations about the blockchain investment landscape and its potential as a competitive weapon in smart energy.